Some notes on roasting vegetables…

 - 4 – 4 1/2 tablespoons avocado oil

 - 2 tablespoons fresh oregano leaves

 Place the onion wedges in a small bowl and sprinkle with 1 1/2 – 2 tablespoons of oil depending on the size of the onion and mix with your fingers to coat all the pieces with oil.
 Place the remaining vegetables in a larger bowl and drizzle the remaining oil over them, spreading the oil over all the vegetables using your fingers.
 Spread the onions on a parchment lined sheet pan.
 Roast them in a 425 degree oven for 8 minutes.
 Pour the vegetables over the onions and stir them in spreading them evenly over the pan.
-Sprinkle with salt.
-Return to oven.
+Sprinkle with salt and return to oven.
 You’ll be roasting them anywhere from 30 to 45 minutes depending on the size you’ve cut them and the tenderness of the vegetable.